nanomaoli/llm_reproducibility/README.md

 </p>

 ## Overview
 This repository contains the official implementation of **"Give Me FP32 or Give Me Death?
-Challenges and Solutions for Reproducible Reasoning"**, published as a preprint on [arXiv](https://arxiv.org/abs/2506.09501).
+Challenges and Solutions for Reproducible Reasoning"**.
 We present the first systematic study on the fragility of LLM reproducibility under different system configurations.
 Our work identifies reduced numerical precision as a key source of divergence, and introduces LayerCast, a hybrid-precision inference pipeline that balances memory efficiency with numerical stability.

 ## Environment Setup